 What is a Debit Note?

-A debit note can be treated as a credit note with the major stark difference being that a debit note is issued by the buyer, whereas the credit note is issued by the supplier.
-A debit note can be issued by the buyer to their seller to indicate or request a return of funds due to damaged, incorrect goods, purchase cancellations or any last-minute specified circumstances.
+This note can be treated as a credit note with the major difference being that a debit note is issued by the buyer, whereas the credit note is issued by the supplier.
+It can be issued by the buyer to their seller to indicate or request a return of funds due to damaged, incorrect goods, purchase cancellations or any last-minute specified circumstances.

-Let’s say for instance Master & Sons has purchased goods worth INR 2,00,000 from Kala Roopam Wholesalers and Retailers.
+Let’s say, Master & Sons has purchased goods worth Rs 2,00,000 from Kala Roopam Wholesalers and Retailers.
 Masters & Sons find out that 2% of the total goods purchased are damaged or defective, not fit to sell.
 At this point, Masters & Sons will issue a debit note in their books of accounts.